Node.js TCP/IP Networking: OS Sockets & Ports

 Node's networking APIs expose enough state for application code.
 They hide enough kernel detail to keep the API portable.

-That shape is deliberate API design.
-Node runs on Linux, macOS, Windows, BSD variants, containers, and assorted managed environments.
-The socket API has common concepts across them, but route tables, neighbor caches, interface names, privilege models, and dual-stack defaults differ.
-Node keeps the JavaScript surface centered on stable cross-platform operations: bind, connect, read, write, close, and inspect endpoint addresses.
+That is deliberate API design.
+Node runs on Linux, macOS, Windows, BSD variants, containers, and managed environments.
+Socket APIs share common ideas across them, but route tables, neighbor caches, interface names, privilege models, and dual-stack defaults vary.
+Node keeps the JavaScript surface centered on stable cross-platform operations - bind, connect, read, write, close, and inspect endpoint addresses.

 The missing fields still exist.
 Use OS tools for them.